mjftw/pluma-automation/docs/tutorials/2-2-tutorial-usb.md

 ...but what if I want to plug more than one USB serial adaptor into the same USB hub?

 Avoid doing this if you can, it makes it messy to find the right device.
 If you really have to, then use `get_serial(get_all=True)` like we saw earlier.
-The devices returned will be in the order of the ports that their plugged into.
+The devices returned will be in the order of the ports that they're plugged into.

 ___